dthyresson/ai-movie-mashup/README.md

 ## AI Agents

-The application uses an agent-based architecture to handle the movie mashup generation process.
-The main agent, `MashupAgent`, orchestrates the entire workflow using WebSocket connections for real-time communication.
+The application uses a single `MashupAgent` to handle the entire movie mashup generation process.
+The agent maintains WebSocket connections with clients and orchestrates the generation of content in real-time.

 ### MashupAgent